Faculty and Staff Directory

 Curriculum Vitae [pdf]

-Brent Simpson is Professor of Sociology, Graduate Program Director, and Co-Editor of Social Psychology Quarterly.
-He received in PhD in Sociology from Cornell in 2001.
-He is a social psychologist with substantive interests in altruism and prosocial behavior; cooperation & collective action; social networks; and inequality and discrimination.
+Brent Simpson is Professor and Chair of Sociology.
+He received a PhD in Sociology from Cornell in 2001.
+He is a social psychologist with substantive interests in altruism and prosocial behavior; cooperation collective action and protest; social networks; and inequality and discrimination.

 Substantive research interests: social psychology; trust; egoism & altruism; cooperation; collective action; social networks; discrimination; inequality.